opendocsg/opendoc-state-courts-practice-directions/PART-02-Originating-Processes-And-Documents.md

 >> (ii) Parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
 After verifying the approval that has been presented, the service bureau will assign a personal computer to the inspecting party for the inspection to be carried out.
 An inspecting party will usually be allowed only 60 minutes to carry out the inspection.
 If a longer period is required, the service bureau may impose a charge for use of the computer.
 The service bureau may impose additional charges for downloading soft copies or printing hard copies of documents from the case file being inspected.

 (6) Requests in hard copy may be submitted to inspect case files containing documents which were not filed using the Electronic Filing Service.
-The Civil Registry will only accept requests which are printed or typewritten on paper of good quality and signed by the solicitors concerned.
+The Registry will only accept requests which are printed or typewritten on paper of good quality and signed by the solicitors concerned.
 Requests which have any erasure marks on them will be rejected.
 Requests which are double stamped, that is, if the requests were originally short stamped and later stamped to add up to the correct fee, may be rejected.

 (7) Solicitors must communicate to the Registrar in writing the names of their clerks who have their authority to make searches and inspections.
 Such authority may be in respect of a specific search or inspection or for a specified period.